Design and technology

 At Barnes Primary School, we pride ourselves in the outstanding teaching of real design and technology.
 All children are given the opportunity to design and make products that solve real and relevant problems considered in context.
 In other words, in every project we are designing something, for somebody, for some purpose.
 Units of learning follow a consistent and structured approach which ensures that children evaluate existing products, practise related skills, and design and make real products.
 Great care is taken to ensure that skills are taught in a logical sequence, allowing children to build on skills already learned.
 In every project, the user is placed firmly at the centre of thinking, allowing children to arrive at an understanding of the designed world and their place within it.
 Central to our teaching of design and technology is the principle that in working iteratively, all children develop a range of skills and characteristics (including resourcefulness, resilience, innovation and a willingness to take risks) which are fundamental to success not only at school but also in life.

-We’ll be honest: we worry that this subject doesn’t get sufficient time.
-So teachers plan the activities that must be covered during the course of the year very carefully.
+Teachers plan the activities that must be covered during the course of the year very carefully.
 To ensure that there is sufficient focus on this subject area, we organise special ‘Solve a Problem’ weeks, when the children spend quality time designing, making and evaluating products.
 This takes place at the end of Autumn Term 1.
 Most year groups tend to do the same projects each year so that the children are able to build on certain skills.
 However, there is often a theme such as innovation or making links to other areas of STEM (science, technology, engineering and mathematics).

-Year 1 made an ideal bedroom for a lego character.
-The children designed and made furniture to fit in their ‘shoebox bedrooms’.
-Some of their designs can be seen on this page.
+Year 1 make an ideal bedroom for a Lego character.
+The children design and make furniture to fit in their ‘shoebox bedrooms’.

-Year 2 designed and made a bread product that could be sold in Thomas Farynor’s bakery, to raise money for the people who lost their homes in the Great Fire of London.
-Children were very excited about the fact that they could make their own bread.
+Year 2 design and make a bread product which could be sold in Thomas Farynor’s bakery to raise money for the people who lost their homes in the Great Fire of London.
+Children are always very excited about making their own bread!

-Year 3 designed and made an apron suitable to wear during art or cooking lessons.
-Pupils developed their own design by personalising it and designing and creating an organisation pocket to use in art and cooking lessons.
+Year 3 design and make an apron suitable to wear during art and cooking lessons.
+Pupils develop their own design by personalising it and designing and creating an organisation pocket.

-Year 4 designed and made their own individual morse code machines, inspired by their Second World work relating to their visit to HMS Belfast.
-The children investigated how morse code machines worked, exploring different types of switches, then creating machines that could transmit morse code messages to each other.
+Year 4 design and make their own individual Morse code machines which are inspired by their Second World War work and their visit to HMS Belfast.
+The children investigate how Morse code machines work and explore different types of switches.
+They then create machines that could transmit Morse code messages to each other.

-Barnes Bear was bored of his bedroom and wanted some space-themed decor!
-So Year 5 children used their textile and stitching skills to fulfil his wishes.
+Barnes Bear is bored of his bedroom and wants some space-themed decor!
+Year 5 children use their textile and stitching skills to fulfil his wishes.

-Linked to their learning theme ‘Dangerous Earth’, Year 6 designed and made a mechanical toy for a child who has been affected by a natural disaster.
+Linked to their learning theme ‘Dangerous Earth’, Year 6 design and make a mechanical toy for a child who has been affected by a natural disaster.